Kong/kong-gateway-performance-benchmark/README.md

 k6-kong-initializer-f5w5j                            0/1     Completed   0          2m1s
 ```

 Please note, in our default setup for [k6](https://github.com/Kong/kong-gateway-performance-benchmark/blob/main/provision-eks-cluster/variables.tf) tooling, we are using [c5.metal](https://aws.amazon.com/ec2/instance-types/c5/), it might be too powerful/expensive for some users.
 We use it as default because `k6` is very resources demanding when running [high load performance tests](https://k6.io/docs/testing-guides/running-large-tests/#hardware-considerations).
-If you decided to use a less powerful machine for `k6`, you need adjust the default setup of the `resources` required for [k6-test.yaml](https://github.com/Kong/kong-gateway-performance-benchmark/blob/main/deploy-k8s-resources/k6_tests/k6-test.yaml)
+If you decided to use a less powerful machine for `k6`, you need to adjust the default setup of the `resources` required for [k6-test.yaml](https://github.com/Kong/kong-gateway-performance-benchmark/blob/main/deploy-k8s-resources/k6_tests/k6-test.yaml)

 You can monitor the pod CPU/MEM metrics with [metrics-server](https://github.com/kubernetes-sigs/metrics-server) with command like